Turbofan3360/ESP32_micropython_sbus_driver/README.md

 *Note: I haven't implemented the 17th/18th channels in my SBUS code, as I my receiver doesn't utilise those channels.
 They are digital channels, and so need to be decoded differently to the others.*

-I also integrated the SBUS code with a few PWM channels from the ESP32 as well - so you can use your ESP32 to drive servos (I used SG90 servos) based on the channel data received over SBUS.
+I also integrated the Micropython SBUS code with a few PWM channels from the ESP32 as well - so you can use your ESP32 to drive servos (I used SG90 servos) based on the channel data received over SBUS.

 ### Implementation: ###